Food allergies and intolerances

 Some people have a food intolerance, where they develop adverse reactions to certain foods but are not allergic to the food.

-Food intolerance is associated with symptoms occurring after eating a substance which a persons body cannot handle.
+Food intolerances are slower in onset and are not life threatening.
+It is associated with symptoms occurring after eating a substance which a person's body cannot handle.
 The persons digestive system does not produce sufficient quantities of a particular chemical needed to break down the food and help digestion.
 Alternatively, the food substance may cause a reaction directly.

 What is coeliac disease?